AB-BLAST 3.0 is a powerful

 the alphabet is silently updated to NCBIstdaa version 2, which will render

-the database unreadable by programs in the WU-BLAST package.
+the database subsequently unreadable by programs in the WU-BLAST package.

 This warning does not currently apply to nucleotide sequence databases,